 Results from the modelling based on current wastewater flows have shown that in order to maintain the current quality of the River Avon, the permit conditions on discharge quality should theoretically be tighter than they currently are, irrespective of growth.
-The calculations show that the permit conditions should currently be set at 1mg/l for ammonia40, considered to be the limit of conventional treatment, and less than 0.5mg/l for phosphate41, considered to be beyond the limits of conventional treatment.
+The calculations show that the permit conditions should currently be set at 1.2mg/l for ammonia, and 0.8 mg/l for phosphate, both considered to be within the limits of conventional treatment.